rbouckaert/transmission/doc/tutorial/README.md

 </figure>

 We will leave the clock model to a strict clock.
 Because we use tip dates, the clock rate is estimated by default.
-Next, we set up the transmission tree prior.
+Next, we set up the BREATH tree prior.

 > * Click the `Priors` panel.
-> * Change the default Yule Model for tree prior to `Transmission`.
+> * Change the default Yule Model for tree prior to `BREATH`.
 > * New priors appear for the block-count, block-start and end, transmission tree origin and population size.
 > * Set the lower bound for population size to 0.1.
-> * Click on the triangle next to `Tree.t:roetzer40` to show the parameter so the `Transmission` tree likelihood.
+> * Click on the triangle next to `Tree.t:roetzer40` to show the parameter so the `BREATH` tree likelihood.
 > * Go to the population size prior (at the bottom), open the distribution by clicking the triangle next to the prior, and set the lower bound to 0.1 (this prevents the tree collapsing).

 <figure>
 	<a id="fig:BEAUti4"></a>
 	<img style="width:70%;" src="figures/BEAUti-priors.png" alt="">
-	<figcaption>Figure: Select the `Transmission` tree prior, and this is how the priors panel looks like.</figcaption>
+	<figcaption>Figure: Select the `BREATH` tree prior, and this is how the priors panel looks like.</figcaption>
 </figure>